tferrari92/automate-all-the-things/README.md

 I want to show how IaC (Infrastructure as Code), Gitops and CI/CD (Continuous Integration/Continuous Deployment) can be merged for [unlimited power](https://www.youtube.com/watch?v=Sg14jNbBb-8).

 As you can see in the diagram, we'll be deploying an EKS Kubernetes cluster in AWS.
-Inside the cluster we'll have three environments where our app will be deployed with it's required K8S resources.
-The app in each environment will be accesible to the public internet through a Load Balancer.
+Inside the cluster we'll have three environments where our app will be deployed.
+The app is made up of two microservices: frontend and backend.
+Each frontend will be accesible to the public internet through a Load Balancer.

+Along with the cluster, we'll deploy an ElastiCache (Redis) database for each environment and one EC2 instance for running configuration tasks on the databases.
+We'll also create an S3 bucket which will store our terraform state file.

 Our app is a very simple static website, but I'm not spoiling it for you.
 You'll have to deploy it to see it.